 "To see with my own eyes," she said, "what is possible when researchers around the globe work together with the focus on discovering new treatments for diseases ranging from arthritis to pulmonary infections made me wish to someday belong among these high ranked Ph.D. scientists."

 Upon graduation in May of 2007, this summa cum laude graduate chose to return to Germany and attend International Max Planck Research Institute for Molecular and Cellular Life Sciences (Ludwick Maximilians University) in Munich to obtain her Ph.D. in biochemistry.
 In 2009, she joined the corporate finance advisory division of PricewaterhouseCoopers focusing on strategy and valuation within the pharmaceutical and life science practice.
-Currently, Anne-Kathrin is pursuing the two-year full-time MBA program at Harvard Business School.She is confident that Wesleyan College prepared her with a solid foundation in all of the sciences.
+In May 2013, Anne-Kathrin earned her MBA from Harvard University and accepted a position with Teva Pharmaceuticals based in Philadelphia, Pennsylvania.She is confident that Wesleyan College prepared her with a solid foundation in all of the sciences.
 The small-sized classes at Wesleyan, the chance to work closely with professors on research projects and to present these experiences at scientific meetings such as the American Chemical Society Annual Conference in Chicago in the spring of 2007, afforded Anne-Kathrin opportunities to research at a level usually reserved for graduate students on larger college campuses.